 - Provide accurate, specific information on the vendors, amounts, and description of expenses

 - Do not subtotal any expense categories - list all receipts individually

 - For direct payment to Ohio State University vendors, write 'please pay directly' on invoices being submitted

 - For reimbursement to other Ohio State University departments, please provide appropriate chartfield information

 - Do not highlight expenses on thermal register receipts

-- The AP form can be filled out electronically, but must be printed and turned in hardcopy.
+- The form can be filled out electronically, but must be hand-signed

 - Fill out the full student organization name where it says Business Name